kkots/GGXrdFasterLoadingTimes/README.md

 ## Changelog

 - 2025 March 3: Fixed a crash when mashing through the loading screen in offline versus human vs human.
+To apply the patch again you need to find an unpatched backup copy of GuiltyGearXrd.exe and apply the new patcher to it.